naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 - They distribute policy and forwarding information the the vEdge routers inside TLS tunnels
 - Each vEdge router connects to two vSmart controllers for redundancy

+#### Management Plane - vManage NMS
+- The vManage NMS provides the management plane GUI
+- It enables centralized configuration and simplifies changes
+- It provides real time alerting
+- It runs a virtual machine
+- Multiple vMange NMS are clustered for redundancy